 The recent addition of a few bat boxes in Ashton is most welcome.
 Thanks to Ashton Committee's for securing these and its great to see the help given to our native bats.
 More great work indeed.

 In true community spirt and neighbourly friendship, Ashton residents met on the communal green in the estate at Christmas for mulled wine and selection boxes for the children to reminisce over the past years and absent friends too.
 And at the front of the estate our Christmas tree is on display year round and lit up at Christmas time.
-Thanks to Mick Reid and Mick Mooney for making this happen.
+Thanks to Mick R and Mick M for making this happen.

 Ashton have also been part of the Dispersed Urban Forest Blessington Tidy Towns project, details in the link below.